Dutch East Indies: Dutch East Indies Company rule

 Following disruption of Dutch access to spices, the first Dutch expedition set sail to reach the East Indies in 1595 to access spices directly from Asia.
 After many skirmishes and hardships, only one third of the original crew made it back to Holland and other Dutch expeditions soon followed.
 Recognising the potential of the East Indies trade, the Dutch government amalgamated the competing companies into the United East India Company (Vereenigde Oost-Indische Compagnie or VOC).

-In March 1602 the VOC was granted a charter to wage war, build fortresses, and make treaties across Asia.
-A capital was established in Batavia (now Jakarta), which became the center of the VOC's Asian trading network.
+In March 1602, the VOC was granted a charter to wage war, build fortresses, and make treaties across Asia.
+A capital was established in Batavia (now Jakarta), which became the centre of the VOC's Asian trading network.
 To their original monopolies on nutmeg, peppers, cloves and cinnamon, the company and later colonial administrations introduced non-indigenous cash crops like coffee, tea, cacao, tobacco, rubber, sugar and opium, and safeguarded their commercial interests by taking over surrounding territory.
 Smuggling, the ongoing expense of war, corruption, and mismanagement led to bankruptcy by the end of the 18th century.
 The company was formally dissolved in 1800 and its colonial possessions in the Indonesian archipelago (including much of Java, parts of Sumatra, much of Maluku, and the hinterlands of ports such as Makasar, Manado and Kupang) were nationalized under the Dutch Republic as the Dutch East Indies.